 Jayne Jackson – Solicitor, Partner and Head of the Probate department

-Sarah Steel – Legal Assistant
+Sarah Steel – Associate Legal Executive

 In total, our team have in excess of 70 years experience in dealing with numerous non-contested estate administrations, from straightforward estates to high value complex estates.
 Regardless of who works on your matter they will be supervised by the Partner and Head of the Probate Department, Jayne Jackson.

 Within our team we have STEP (the Society of Trust and Estate Practitioners) and SFE (Solicitors for the Elderly) accredited members.